Skip to main content

 Dr. Kathleen Neuzil have over 25 years of experience in infectious diseases and vaccine science, policy & leadership.
 Her capabilities range from proficiency in epidemiology and clinicals trials to expertise in vaccine research & development, partnerships with developing country vaccine manufacturers, & knowledge & experience with domestic & international regulatory practices.
 Dr. Neuzil's vaccine research on influenza, rotavirus, pertussis, and typhoid vaccines, among others, has advanced science and influenced policy.
 These studies have ranged from designing and executing Phase 1 trials to leading pivotal clinical trials, including large multicenter field studies and cluster-randomized trial.

 Based on Dr. Neuzil's broad influenza and vaccine experience, she was selected as co-director of the Coronavirus Prevention Network (CoVPN), a network of NIH-funded sites who participated in the US-supported Phase 3 trials of Covid-19 vaccines.
-As such, she is part of the strategic team evaluating COVID vaccines and therapeutics in the US, being involved in the conception, design, execution, analysis, and interpretation of these studies.
-She serves as an ad hoc member of the ACIP working group on SARS-CoV-2 vaccines, and as a scientific advisor for the Oxford University on their ChimpAd vectored-coronavirus vaccine program.
-As a member of SAGE, she advises the WHO on use of COVID-19 vaccines as data become available.
+As such, she was part of the strategic team evaluating COVID vaccines and therapeutics in the US, being involved in the conception, design, execution, analysis, and interpretation of these studies.

 Dr. Neuzil's research and leadership capabilities are complimented by over two decades of involvement in domestic & international vaccine policy, including membership on CDC’s Advisory Committee on Immunization Practices (ACIP) and past & current advisory positions on World Health Organization (WHO) vaccine policy committees.
 She is currently a member of the WHO Strategic Advisory Group of Experts on Immunization (SAGE).

 Dr. Kathy Neuzil has a strong commitment to mentoring the next generation of vaccine scientists & leaders.
 This includes formal academic mentorship & participation on masters & PhD dissertation committees.
-She currently serves as Contact PI (Multi PI mechanism) of the University of Maryland School of Medicine Center for Vaccine Development and Global Health's NIAID T32 Training Grant in Vaccinology, as primary mentor on a K01 Award, & on the K committees for two other awardees.
-Beyond these specific trainee-focused grants, Dr. Neuzil works with trainees at all levels in my research.
+She currently serves as Contact PI (Multi PI mechanism) on the Center for Vaccine Development and Global Health's NIAID T32 Training Grant in Vaccinology, and as a mentor on K01 Awards.
 As PI or Co-PI of large multicenter initiatives funded by NIH & the Gates Foundation, she actively seeks opportunities for trainees.